CharlyAnne/CharlyAnne/README.md

 ### 👋Hey!
 I'm @CharlyAnne ||Charlian Imoisili

-- 👀 I’m interested in Software and DevOps Engineering.
+- 👀 I’m interested in Software Engineering.
 - 🌱 I’m currently learning Software Engineering at alx
 - 🔭 Working on projects to gain more knowledge on JavaScript||React JS
 - 💬 I’m looking to collaborate on projects such as :Web Development(React JS), Scripting/ Automation.